-This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client, then Provisioned a Test Account as described in the Walkthrough, Introduction and Preparation.
+This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client, then Provisioned a Test Account as described in the Walkthrough, Provision Test Accounts.

 This article doesn't rely on state resulting from use of the other, unnamed Common Task Walkthroughs, though a proper understanding of related use is required for the Sharing/ Managing Data Walkthroughs for which this article helps you prepare.

 The moniker, Organization, would in some deployment scenarios be more appropriately viewed as a, Team.
 SSProtect, however, does not (yet) provide a method for changing qualifying labels.

 After the STEP Guidance, below, that shows you how to Migrate your Individual (Test) Account to an Organization, we include a Looking Deeper section on Organizations that includes a list of related resource relationships.

 Our closing Summary follows with deployment considerations that motivate questions surrounding the use of, Team instead of, Organization.
 If you have a vested interest in this discussion, please share your thoughts with our Support team as noted at the end of this Walkthrough.